yareda/sl-api/README.md

 The application will run and become available on port 8080 i.e [http://localhost:8080/api/v1/shoppinglist](http://localhost:8080/api/shoppinglist).

-##Running in a Docker conatiner
+##Running in a Docker container
-For convinience I've also created a Dockerfile to build and run the application in a container.
-The 'docker' profile is used to hookin H2 as a database rather than Postgres for simplicity.
+For convenience I've also created a Dockerfile to build and run the application in a container.
+The 'docker' profile is used to hook-in H2 as a database rather than Postgres for simplicity.
 To run the app in a docker container:

 * Build the docker image